-The virtual health (or telemedicine) category includes companies involved in the distribution of health services via telecommunication platforms accessed through the web or mobile applications.
+The virtual health (or telehealth) category includes companies involved in the distribution of health services via telecommunication platforms accessed through the web or mobile applications.
 Telehealth products and services provide remote communication between patients and providers.
 They also transmit and collect medical imaging information and data.
-Current segments include:
+The current segments within this category include: